For millions of Americans, robocalls have become an all too common occurrence.

 At One Call Now we do not support or sell our service to Robocallers.
 One Call Now’s service is to be used only for “opted-in” automated calls.
 These are the calls/messages that you have chosen to receive.
 Most of us are familiar with these types of messages for things like school cancellations and appointment reminder calls.
-One Call Now is never to be used for political campaign messaging.
 One Call Now’s mass messaging serves a functional purpose and can be a vital communications tool for groups from large enterprise businesses to churches trying to stay in touch across multiple generations.
 Message recipients may opt-out at any time.

 The aspect of the service that makes it so universally useful?
 The fact that it’s cloud-based and doesn’t require any installation, hardware, or even software.
 One Call Now allows you to try the service for free.
 Literally you can harness the power of group messaging within minutes of getting on-line.